 Chhath is the only occasion when the setting sun -- the deity of energy and of the life-force - is feted for its glory as the cycle of birth begins with death.
-The Chhath Puja is performed to express gratitude and to thank the God for supporting and nurturing life on earth, and to request the granting of specific boons.
+The Chhath Puja is performed to express gratitude and to thank God for supporting and nurturing life on earth, and to request the granting of specific boons.

-People worship the Sun god for well-being, affluence and progress.
+People worship the Sun god for well-being, affluence, and progress.
 Worshipping the Sun God is also believed to help heal several diseases, such as leprosy.
 It is believed that worshipping the Sun God ensures longevity and prosperity of near and dear ones.

 The Ritual of Chhath Puja

 Chhath Puja continues for four days.
 Its rituals are pretty demanding physically.
-They include holy bathing, fasting and abstaining from drinking water (Vratta), standing knee deep in water for long durations, and offering Prashad (prayer offerings) and aghrya or Soop to the setting and rising sun.
+They include holy bathing, fasting and abstaining from drinking water (Vratta), standing knee-deep in water for long durations, and offering Prashad (prayer offerings) and aghrya or Soop to the setting and rising sun.
 The Arghya consists of, among others, flowers, fruits, dry coconut, sugarcane, sprouted grains, white radish, khajurees and sweets.

-Chhat Puja 2018 Dates
+Chhat Puja 2019 Dates

-This year Chhath Puja begins on November 11 and will continue till November 14.
-The main puja will be observed on November 13.
+This year Chhath Puja begins on October 31 and will continue till November 3.
+The main puja will be observed on November 2.

-12th November, Monday : Lohanda and Kharna
+1st November, Friday: Lohanda and Kharna

-13th November, Tuesday : Sandhya Arghya
+2nd November, Saturday: Sandhya Arghya

-14th November, Wednesday : Usha Arghya, Parana Day
+3rd November, Sunday: Usha Arghya, Parana Day

 What is your daily routine like?
 If you don't have one already, it’s time you make one to help structure and discipline your life.
 Because we know not having a regular routine can ...Read More ➜